railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_virtualFiles.rst

    :scale: 50
    :align: center

-   *Virtual files about sale orders through FTP*
+   *Virtual files for Sales Orders through FTP*

 This system of virtual files is very useful in a lot of situations.
 For example if you must quickly re-send a quotation to a customer you don't have to open Open ERP, you can just attach the relevant